-15.11 A councillor commits an act of disorder if the councillor, at a meeting of the Council or a committee of the Council:

-- (a) contravenes the Act or any regulation in force under the Act or this code, or - (b) assaults or threatens to assault another councillor or person present at the meeting, or - (c) moves or attempts to move a motion or an amendment that has an unlawful purpose or that deals with a matter that is outside the jurisdiction of the Council or the committee, or addresses or attempts to address the Council or the committee on such a motion, amendment or matter, or - (d) insults or makes personal reflections on or imputes improper motives to any other Council official, or alleges a breach of Council's code of conduct, or - (e) says or does anything that is inconsistent with maintaining order at the meeting or is likely to bring the Council or the committee into disrepute. - 15.12 The Chairperson may require a councillor: - (a) to apologise without reservation for an act of disorder referred to in clauses 15.11(a) or (b), or - (b) to withdraw a motion or an amendment referred to in clause 15.11(c) and, where appropriate, to apologise without reservation, or - (c) to retract and apologise without reservation for an act of disorder referred to in clauses 15.11(d) and (e).
+- 15.11 A councillor commits an act of disorder if the councillor, at a meeting of the council or a committee of the council: - (a) contravenes the Act, the Regulation or this code, or - (b) assaults or threatens to assault another councillor or person present at the meeting, or - (c) moves or attempts to move a motion or an amendment that has an unlawful purpose or that deals with a matter that is outside the jurisdiction of the council or the committee, or addresses or attempts to address the council or the committee on such a motion, amendment or matter, or - (d) insults, makes unfavourable personal remarks about, or imputes improper motives to any other council official, or alleges a breach of the council's code of conduct, or - (e) says or does anything that is inconsistent with maintaining order at the meeting or is likely to bring the council or the committee into disrepute.

+Note: Clause 15.11 reflects section 182 of the Regulation.

+- 15.12 The chairperson may require a councillor: - (a) to apologise without reservation for an act of disorder referred to in clauses 15.11(a),(b), or (e), or - (b) to withdraw a motion or an amendment referred to in clause 15.11(c) and, where appropriate, to apologise without reservation, or - (c) to retract and apologise without reservation for any statement that constitutes an act of disorder referred to in clauses 15.11(d) and (e).